 We hypothesized that girls would report a higher level of depression than boys; however, the results of the t-test for child depression indicated that boys have a higher mean score for depression.
 We also hypothesized that girls would report a higher level of perceptions of relations with their parents than boys; however, the results of the t-test indicated no significant mean difference.
 We hypothesized that fathers would report higher levels of leisure activities than mothers; however, the results of the t-test indicated no significant mean difference between mothers and fathers.

 The correlation between mothers’ and fathers’ involvement motives as well as leisure activities with child depression were weak and negative, indicating that as parent involvement and leisure activities decreased, depression in the children increased.
-The correlation between mothers’ involvement motives and children’s perceived relations with parents were moderate and positive, indicating that as mothers were increasingly involved, the child perceived relations with the mother would increase as well.
-The correlation between mothers’ leisure activities and child perceived relations with parents were weak and positive, indicating that as mother leisure activity increased so did child perceived relations with parents.
+The correlation between mothers’ involvement motives and children’s perceived relations with parents were moderate and positive, indicating that as mothers were increasingly motivated to be involved, the child perceived relations with the mother would increase as well.
+The correlation between mothers’ leisure activities and child perceived relations with parents was/were weak and positive, indicating that as mother leisure activity increased so did child perceived relations with parents.

 Similar to findings reported by McHale et al. (2001), we found that adults involved in their children’s leisure activities led to a positive correlation with child perceived relations with parents and it also showed the more involved parents are in their children’s leisure activities the less reported incidences of child depression.
 Also, finding reported by Wright et al. (2013) suggest that parent gender does play a role in parent relations with their children, which is similar to results of our study.